The exact cause of polycystic ovary syndrome (PCOS) is not known.

 Genetics

 PCOS sometimes runs in families.
-If any relatives, such as your mother, sister or aunt have PCOS, you are at an increased risk of developing it.
+If any relatives, such as your mother, sister or aunt have PCOS, you have a higher chance of having it.

 Content supplied by the NHS and adapted for Ireland by the HSE